-1. Run this command on your CHAT file(s) -- chstring +q1 filename.cha -- to remove revision codes in the transcript ([//]) and replace target replacements for semantic paraphasias (e.g., grandmother [: godmother]) with double colons instead of single colons.
+1. Run this command on your CHAT file(s) -- chstring +q1 filename.cha -- to remove revision codes in the transcript ([//]) and replace target replacements for semantic paraphasias (e.g., grandmother [: godmother]) with an equal sign instead of the colon.
 That will create a new file with a .chstr.cex extension.